coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-30-change-element-in-arraylist.md

 import java.util.ArrayList;

 /**
- * A java program to change an element at
+ * A Java program to change an element at
  * particular index in ArrayList.
  *
  * We can use 'public E set(int index, E element)' method